quietboil/include-sql/README.md

   WHERE ship_id = :ship
     AND rank IN (:ranks)
  ```
 The SQL file might contain one or more SQL statements.
-Usually all of them are named - see the meta-comment `name:` line.
-However the top one can remain unnamed. **include-sql** will use the name of the file itself to give it a name.
+Usually all of them are named - see the meta-comment `name:` lines.
+However the top one can remain unnamed. *include-sql* will use the name of the file itself to give it a name.
 This is mostly useful when there is only one statement in the included SQL file.

 Let's assume the above file is stored alongside the `.rs` that is using it and both are named `crew`.
 Include this SQL into the module that will execute these queries:
 ```rust